Kings and Kernels in Semicomplete Compositions: Introduction

-The topic of kernels are discussed in Section~\ref{sec:Kernel}.
+The topic of kernels is discussed in Section~\ref{sec:Kernel}.
 Gutin et al. \cite{Gutin-Koh-Tay-Yeo} characterized digraphs with exactly one or two quasi-kernels.
 In particular, if a digraph has precisely two quasi-kernels then these two quasi-kernels are actually disjoint.
 This raises the question of which digraphs contain a pair of disjoint quasi-kernels.
 We deduce that when $T$ has no sink, each semicomplete composition contains a pair of disjoint quasi-kernels.
 In particular, every strong semicomplete composition contains a pair of disjoint quasi-kernels (Theorem~\ref{thmb1}).
-The problem {\sc $2$-Kernel}, also called {\sc Kernel}, is NP-Complete \cite{Chvatal}, even restricted to planar digraphs with $\Delta\leq 3$ and $\Delta^+, \Delta^-\leq 2$ \cite{Fraenkel}, or digraphs with 3-colourable underlying graph \cite{Hell-Hernandez-Cruz}.
-However, when restricted to quasi-transitive digraphs, the above problem can be solved in polynomial time \cite{Hell-Hernandez-Cruz}.
-For the {\sc $3$-Kernel} problem, Hell and Hern\'{a}ndez-Cruz \cite{Hell-Hernandez-Cruz} proved that it is NP-complete even when restricted to cyclically 3-partite digraphs of circumference 6, but can be solved in polynomial time restricted to semicomplete multipartite digraphs or 3-quasi-transitive digraphs.
-In the end of Section~\ref{sec:Kernel}, we study the complexity of {\sc $k$-Kernel} for any integer $k\geq 2$ and deduce that this problem restricted to strong semicomplete compositions is NP-complete when $k\in \{2,3\}$ and is polynomial-time solvable when $k\geq 4$ (Theorem~\ref{thmd2}).
+It is known that the problems {\sc $2$-Kernel} (also called {\sc Kernel}) and {\sc $3$-Kernel} are both NP-Complete (see e.g. \cite{Bang-Jensen-Gutin, Bang-Jensen-Gutin2}).
+In the end of Section~\ref{sec:Kernel}, we study the complexity of {\sc $k$-Kernel} for any integer $k\geq 2$ and deduce that this problem restricted to strong semicomplete compositions is NP-complete when $k\in \{2,3\}$ and is polynomial-time solvable when $k\geq 4$ (Theorem~\ref{thmd2}(a)).
+We also prove that when $k$ is divisible by 2 or 3, the problem {\sc $k$-Kernel} on general digraphs is NP-complete (Lemma~\ref{lem-kkernel}), by this result, we prove that the problem {\sc $k$-Kernel} restricted to non-strong semicomplete compositions is NP-complete when $k$ is divisible by 2 or 3 (Theorem~\ref{thmd2}(b)).